taotao2345/aws-lambda-publishlayer/README.md

   with:
     layer_name: TargetFunctionName
     zip_file: path/to/file.zip
-    description: verbose description of the layer
+    description: verbose description of the layer, not required
-    compatible_runtimes: An array of compatible runtimes, pass as a string, remember to stringify the array before including it here.
+    compatible_runtimes: An array of compatible runtimes, pass as a string, remember to stringify the array before including it here, not required
 ```